bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 they have may been exposed and that they need to stay home and self-monitor or head to the nearest testing facility.

-There are compliance issues, where people will report a bogus temperatures, but there are always compliance issues and we will have to bake this into our risk calculations.
+There are compliance issues, where people will report false temperatures, but there are always compliance issues and we will have to bake this into our risk calculations.